caliskanmurat/qgis_raster_divider_plugin/raster_divider/README.md

-# QGIS Easy Raster Splitter Plugin
+# QGIS Raster Divider Plugin

 With this plugin, it is possible to split raster files into equally sized chunks.
 <br/>